Vector-valued orthogonal modular forms: -filtration on

 Then we take the twist by ${\LL}^{\otimes k}$:

 This is a ${\GJR}$-invariant filtration on ${\Elk}$.
 We call it the \textit{$J$-filtration} on ${\Elk}$.
-This is a standard filtration on ${\Elk}$ (though not a finest one) that can be induced from the $J$-filtration on ${\E}$.
+This is a standard filtration on ${\Elk}$ that can be induced from the $J$-filtration on ${\E}$.
 In Proposition \ref{cor: J-filtration and representation}, we will prove that the range of the level $r$ reduces to $-\lambda_{1} \leq r \leq \lambda_{1}$.

 \begin{remark} We also have the following natural expressions of $F^{r}{\El}$:

 These equalities hold because we have $c_{\lambda}(F^{r}{\E}^{\otimes d}) \subset F^{r}{\E}^{\otimes d}$ by the $\frak{S}_{d}$-invariance of $F^{r}{\E}^{\otimes d}$ and $c_{\lambda}$ is an idempotent up to scalar multiplication. \end{remark}